University of California: Freshmen

 The old undergraduate admissions were conducted on a two-phase basis.
 In the first phase, students were admitted based solely on academic achievement.
 This accounted for between 50 and 75% of the admissions.
 In the second phase, the university conducted a "comprehensive review" of the student's achievements, including extracurricular activities, essay, family history, and life challenges, to admit the remainder.
 Students who did not qualify for regular admission were "admitted by exception"; in 2002, approximately 2% of newly admitted undergraduates were admitted by exception.

 The process for determining admissions varies.
 At some campuses, such as Santa Barbara and Santa Cruz, a point system is used to weight grade point average, SAT Reasoning or ACT scores, and SAT Subject scores, while at San Diego, Berkeley, and Los Angeles, academic achievement is examined in the context of the school and the surrounding community, known as a holistic review.

 Race, gender, national origin, and ethnicity were not used as UC admission criteria due to the passing of Proposition 209.
 This information was collected for statistical purposes.

 Eligibility in the Local Context, commonly referred to as ELC, is met by applicants ranked in the top 9% of their high school class in terms of performance on an 11-unit pattern of UC-approved high school courses.
 Beginning with fall 2007 applicants, ELC also requires a UC-calculated GPA of at least 3.0.
 Fully eligible ELC students are guaranteed a spot at one of UC's undergraduate campuses, though not necessarily at their first-choice campus or even to a campus to which they applied.

+In 2021, the University of California freshmen class was its most diverse and largest ever, with 84,223 students.
+Latinos were the largest group at 37%; Asian Americans at 34%; white non-Hispanics at 20%; African-Americans at 5%; and 4% composed of American Indians, Pacific Islanders or those who declined to state their race or ethnicity.

 Student profile

 Admissions practices

 In many recent years, the University of California has faced growing criticism for high admissions of out-of-state or international students as opposed to in-state, California students.
 In particular, UC Berkeley and UCLA have been heavily criticized for this phenomenon due to their extraordinarily low acceptance rates compared to other campuses in the system.
-At a Board of Regents meeting in 2015, California Governor Jerry Brown reportedly said about the problem: "And so you got your foreign students and you got your 4.0 folks, but just the kind of ordinary, normal students, you know, that got good grades but weren’t at the top of the heap there—they’re getting frozen out."
+At a Board of Regents meeting in 2015, California Governor Jerry Brown reportedly said about the problem: "And so you got your foreign students and you got your 4.0 folks, but just the kind of ordinary, normal students, you know, that got good grades but weren't at the top of the heap there—they're getting frozen out."
 State lawmakers have proposed legislation that would reduce out-of-state admission.

 A 2020 California auditor's report indicated that at least 64 wealthy students were wrongfully admitted to UC schools as favors to powerful figures.
 Many of the admissions were justified by falsely classifying the applicants as student athletes.
 The incidents disproportionately (55 of 64) occurred at UC Berkeley.